timotto/arduinoci/README.md

-# arduinoci
+# CI components for Arduino

-CI components for Arduino
+Arduino development with Docker for Continuous Integration